awslabs/ec2-spot-labs/workshops/running-amazon-ec2-workloads-at-scale/README.md

 In this workshop, you will deploy the following:

+* An AWS CloudFormation stack, which will include:
 	* An Amazon Virtual Private Cloud (Amazon VPC) with subnets in two Availability Zones
+	* An AWS Cloud9 environment
+	* Supporting IAM policies and roles
+	* Supporting security groups
+	* An Amazon EFS file system
+	* An Amazon S3 bucket to use with AWS CodeDeploy
+* An Amazon EC2 launch template
+* An Amazon RDS database instance
 * An Application Load Balancer (ALB) with a listener and target group
-* An Amazon CloudWatch Events rule
-* An AWS Lambda function
-* An Amazon Simple Notification Service (SNS) topic
-* Associated IAM policies and roles for all of the above
-* An Amazon EC2 Spot Fleet request diversified across both Availability Zones using a couple of recent Spot Fleet features: Elastic Load Balancing integration and Tagging Spot Fleet Instances

-When any of the Spot Instances receives an interruption notice, Spot Fleet sends the event to CloudWatch Events.
-The CloudWatch Events rule then notifies both targets, the Lambda function and SNS topic.
-The Lambda function detaches the Spot Instance from the Application Load Balancer target group, taking advantage of a full two minutes of connection draining before the instance is interrupted.
-The SNS topic also receives a message, and is provided as an example for the reader to use as an exercise (***hint***: have it send you an email or an SMS message).

 Here is a diagram of the resulting architecture: